ChaiProtocol/chai-lending-contracts/README.md

-Mojito Protocol
+Chai Lending Protocol
 =================

-The Mojito Protocol is an Ethereum smart contract for supplying or borrowing assets.
-Through the mToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive mTokens or *borrow* assets from the protocol (holding other assets as collateral).
-The Mojito mToken contracts track these balances and algorithmically set interest rates for borrowers.
+The Chai Lending Protocol is an Ethereum smart contract for supplying or borrowing assets.
+Through the chToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive mTokens or *borrow* assets from the protocol (holding other assets as collateral).
+The Chai chToken contracts track these balances and algorithmically set interest rates for borrowers.

 Contracts
 =========

-We detail a few of the core contracts in the Mojito protocol.
+We detail a few of the core contracts in the Chai protocol.

 <dl>
-  <dt>MToken, MErc20 and MEther</dt>
+  <dt>ChToken, ChErc20 and ChEther</dt>
-  <dd>The Mojito mTokens, which are self-contained borrowing and lending contracts.
-MToken contains the core logic and MErc20 and MEther add public interfaces for Erc20 tokens and ether, respectively.
-Each MToken is assigned an interest rate and risk model (see InterestRateModel and Comptroller sections), and allows accounts to *mint* (supply capital), *redeem* (withdraw capital), *borrow* and *repay a borrow*.
-Each MToken is an ERC-20 compliant token where balances represent ownership of the market.</dd>
+  <dd>The Chai chTokens, which are self-contained borrowing and lending contracts.
+ChToken contains the core logic and ChErc20 and ChEther add public interfaces for Erc20 tokens and ether, respectively.
+Each ChToken is assigned an interest rate and risk model (see InterestRateModel and Comptroller sections), and allows accounts to *mint* (supply capital), *redeem* (withdraw capital), *borrow* and *repay a borrow*.
+Each ChToken is an ERC-20 compliant token where balances represent ownership of the market.</dd>
 </dl>

 <dl>